 - 2 cups rolled oats

-Using a hand mixer, beat butter, cane sugar, and brown sugar on medium-high speed in a large mixing bowl until consistency resembles coarse, wet sand
+- Using a hand mixer, beat butter, cane sugar, and brown sugar on medium-high speed in a large mixing bowl until consistency is fluffy and resembles wet sand.

-In a separate mixing bowl, combine flour, baking soda, cinnamon, nutmeg, and salt
+- In a separate mixing bowl, combine flour, baking powder, cinnamon, nutmeg, and salt

-Drain raisins and soak up excess water with paper towels
+- Drain raisins and soak up excess water with a kitchen towel.

 Please note this post may contain affiliate links which do not impact the cost to you but gives me a small commission.
 Thank you for your support!